 - 1. Before expiry of the withdrawal period, the consumer shall inform the trader of his decision to withdraw.
-For this purpose, the consumer may either: - (a) use the model withdrawal form as set out in Annex I(B) or make any other clearly worded statement on a durable medium; or - (b) return the goods to the trader, accompanied by a clearly worded statement setting out the consumer's decision to withdraw this standard withdrawal form.
+For this purpose, the consumer may either: - (a) use the model withdrawal form as set out in Annex I(B) or make any other clearly worded statement on a durable medium; or - (b) return the goods to the trader, accompanied by a clearly worded statement by the consumer setting out his decision to withdraw.

-Member States shall not provide for any formal requirements applicable to the model withdrawal form other than those set out in Annex I(B).
+Member States shall not provide for any formal requirements applicable to the model withdrawal form other than those set out in Annex I(B)